Throwing Muses (1986 album): Reception

 AllMusic calls the album a "powerful debut" whose "startling collision of punk energy, folky melodicism, and Kristin Hersh's mercurial voice and lyrics...puts the work of most self-consciously 'tortured' artists to shame."
 The review praises the record's "fluid, effortless emotional shifts"—also described as "violent, vibrant mood swings".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

+Spin called it, "a record of dense textures, guitar splatter and belljar lyrics.
+The fragmented sound of Throwing Muses, a college girl's dining hall conversation set to antagonistic electric screeching, was painful, self-loathing, man-love-hating, ".

 Track listing

 All songs written by Kristin Hersh except "Green", written by Tanya Donelly.